jameskitt234/WeatherApiProject/README.txt

-Zynstra Technical task Submission by James Kitt
+Weather API Project by James Kitt

 A simple command line program written in python to retrieve data from a provided weather API, process the data and write the answers to the provided questions